ataberk-xyz/ataberk-xyz.github.io/_posts/2019-09-02-hackthebox-onetwoseven-writeup-eng.md

 > uid=0(root) gid=0(root) groups=0(root)

 As a result of long efforts, we finally achieved to root user.
 Second part was really hard for me.
 It took nearly 2 days.
 I read these articles.
 I tried to make it work.
-It was really long process.
-After working hard, I've reached to happy ending.
+It was a really long process.
+After working hard, I've reached to a happy ending.
 Also, I scored 5 out of 10 as difficult as user part.
 Difficulty of root part?
 Yeah, I scored 8 out of 10.

 Thanks for reading.
 Cheers!